trouchet/eulejs/README.md

 Example
 ========

 We navigate to folder `examples/` and run the command `node example.js`.
-THe following output logs in console:
+The following output logs in console:

 ```
 {